September 2013 night sky guide podcast, transcript and sky chart

 We’ll continue a little bit further around towards the north, and we’re going to look for a large, well, it looks like a cross.
 What you’re looking at is the constellation of Cygnus, the swan.
 Cygnus is the constellation which is host to the first object that we ever suspected of being a black hole.
 It was discovered in 1964, and it was designated as Cygnus X-1.

 We now know that it’s about 6,000 light-years away, and it has a mass of about nine times that of the Sun.
 Pretty cool, huh?
 A black hole only 6,000 light-years away.
 Cygnus is a very old constellation.
 Now, again, it’s supposed to be a swan and we’ve all got this lovely idea of what swans look like.
-They have that long neck, the wings out, if you like, perpendicular. then, of course, trailing behind.
+They have that long neck, the wings out, if you like, perpendicular.
+Then, of course, legs trailing behind.
 But to us, all we can try to see at this time is a cross.

 Good luck with that one.
 But is a very old one, and it’s been around for at least a few thousand years and it’s been mentioned by Claudius Ptolemy in the second century AD as one of the first 48 constellations to be mapped.